-Group projects can be a rewarding and fun learning experience, but for many students, it can be a nightmare.
-One of the many few reasons group assignments exist is to challenge a student's ability to think about their ideas and explain it to others.
+Group projects can be a rewarding and fun learning experience, but it can be a nightmare for many students.
+One of the many few reasons group assignments exist is to challenge a student's ability to think about their ideas and explain them to others.
 Group work requires both interpersonal and management skills such as learning to build good relationships with your groupmates and learning how to identify goals and delegate tasks equally.
 To create effective group work, you should work together to manage a process.
 Following these steps will help you and your group to work together effectively.

 Assign roles accordingly

 Be sure to attend the first few classes during the start of uni as you’ll be asked to pick your group members.
 Split the work according to individual strengths and set clear objectives of the work to each group member equally.
 While you’re assigning tasks, this would be a great time to set boundaries such as setting a deadline or when to submit the assignment.

 In the early stages of forming your group, pick a regular mode of communication and stick with it.
 Group assignments are usually due long after they are formed, which is why it’s important to always keep in touch with your fellow group members.
 Whether it’s in class or online, start a discussion and check in with each other from time to time to see if anyone needs help.

 The easiest way to ensure your group stays on track with the scope is to consult your teacher in class.
 Not only is communication important within your group, but it’s good to share your ideas with your lecturers or tutors.
 For example, you can run them through your group’s ideas to see if it aligns with your assignment objectives.
 You’ll be relieved once you have your topic and content approved by your teacher to avoid any future mistakes.